ArmaanMohan/PacManGame/README.md

 # Class to Access for Running PacMan
 To run PacMan game (text-based version), access and run the PacManTextBased class.
-To run the full PacMan game (GUI version), access and run the MainUI class.
+To run the full PacMan game (GUI version), access and run the PacManGUI class.